Naruno/Naruno/docs/concepts/apps.md

 ## Remote Apps

-Remote apps are running outside of Decentra Network.
+Remote apps are running outside of Naruno.
 Remote apps can uses API for sending and getting data.

 ```mermaid
 flowchart LR